 - In a large pan or wok, heat oil.
 Saute blended mixture for 4 to 5 minutes until it is fragrant.

 - Add kangkung and fry on high heat for 2 to 3 minutes until vegetables are wilted.
+Add a little salt to taste.

 - Remove and serve immediately with steamed rice.